Sooshi Mango: History

 The troupe's name originated in 2015 from Joe Salanitri's son, who, when Joe and Carlo were trying to think of a name for their comedy group, shouted the two words whilst running through the house.
 Joe and Carlo decided to adopt the name due to its silliness.
-At this time, Carlo Salinitri was the owner of a lighting shop, Joe Salinitri was a scrap metal merchant and Manfre worked as a salesman.
+At this time, Carlo Salanitri was the owner of a lighting shop, Joe Salanitri was a salesman and Manfre worked as a scrap metal merchant.
 Sooshi Mango first gained popularity when they started in 2015 upon the virality of their video Italians Vs Greeks and Ethnic Dads on Facebook.
-Joe Salinitri said of the Ethnic Dads skit, "We decided to do a video about ethnic dads and that was the first video we did that sort of cracked eight, nine million views."
+Joe Salanitri said of the Ethnic Dads skit, "We decided to do a video about ethnic dads and that was the first video we did that sort of cracked eight, nine million views."
 Manfre thought of their heritage comedy, "It's important that we leave a legacy behind just to remember that they [our parents] were here, they worked hard and they contributed to the country for me.
 That's my motivation."

 Sooshi Mango has worked with several personalities, including Nick Giannopoulos and Mary Coustas.
 The trio has been able to transform their comedy to the stage and has had success touring internationally and several times in Australia.
 Their first show on stage was ‘Star Wogs’ in 2018, which also featured Nick Giannopoulos, along with Mary Coustas.
 The Sooshi Mango crew have stated that they believe Star Wogs was the show that lifted their skills in acting.
 Sooshi Mango conducted two of their own shows in 2019.
 Ethnic Vacation – The Invasion of Canada was an international show that was performed in three of Canada's major cities.
 Fifty Shades Of Ethnic took place in Australia, which proved to be extremely successful in over 10 Australian cities.